Dates through August 2017 are now available. After submitting your application, you'll receive a confirmation email within a week.

 Planetarium: February 27-March 1, 2017

-- Habitat Earth (Grades 3-12) for school groups comes back to the Planetarium after the Thanksgiving weekend, running through May 2017.
+- The Planetarium will be showing Habitat Earth (Grades 3-12) for school and youth groups through May 2017.

 Gems & Minerals Unearthed is now open on Level 3.